Pisces–Cetus Supercluster Complex: Extent

-With its mass of ×10^15 solar mass, our Virgo Supercluster accounts only for 0.1 percent of the total mass of the complex.
-Latest observations of basins of attraction suggested a basin of attraction around Ophiuchus Cluster may be associated with Laniakea, and also have found both, along with Apus and Coma Supercluster, are moving toward the greater Shapley Attractor and may be thus part of the Shapley Concentration.
+With its mass of ×10^15 solar mass, our Virgo Supercluster accounts for only 0.1 percent of the total mass of the complex.
+Coma Supercluster was also considered to be part of this complex by the time of its discovery in 1986, which forms the heart of Coma Filament and the larger CfA2 Great Wall.

+Latest observations of basins of attraction suggested a basin of attraction around Ophiuchus Cluster may be associated with Laniakea, and also have found both, along with Apus and Coma Superclusters, are moving toward the greater Shapley Attractor and may be thus part of the Shapley Concentration.